jcpowermac/hanlon-wiki/slice-image.md

     Command syntax: image add os ../ubuntu-11.10-server-amd64.iso (OS Name) (OS Version)

 Razor currently does not detect information regarding the OS ISO.
-In addition to the path to the ISO images, user must also supply an OS name, and OS version:
+Consequently, in addition to the path to ISO images, users must also supply an OS name and OS version as follows:

     $ razor image add os ../ubuntu-11.10-server-amd64.iso ubuntu 11.10
     Attempting to add, please wait...